Jzukas125/Obsidian-Notes/CyberSecruity/Blue Team Intro/SOC Level 1/Traffic Analysis Essentials.md

 	IAM (identity and access management) - Controls and manages the asset identities and user access to data systems and resources
 	Load Balancing - Controls the resource usage to distribute tasks over a set of resources over the and improve overall data processing flow
-	Network Segmentation - Creates and controls encrypted communication between devices
+	Network Segmentation - Creates and controls encrypted communication between devices VPN - Creates and controls encrypted communication between devices Zero trust model - suggests configuring and implementing the access and permissions at a minimum level

+Key elements of Threat Control: